max-hill/virus-project/analysis/trilonet/readme.md

 done
 ```

+The above code saves the TriLoNet output files to four separate folders in the
+directory `analysis/trilonet/`.
+The code for plotting the results of these
+experiments is found in `analysis/trilonet/plots-for-experiments-21-through-24.jl`

-Comments: The uniform breakpoints case (experiment 24) only goes up to 127500
+Comment: The uniform breakpoints case (experiment 24) only goes up to 127500,
+which is less than the full genome length.
+This is because 127986 is the
-since 127986 is the "cleaned sequences length" for set1c, and 127992 is for
+"cleaned sequences length" for set1c, and 127992 is for set1b.
+(This is why we
-set1b.
-(This is why we were getting the out of bounds error in previous
+were getting the out of bounds error in previous experiments.)
-experiments.)